anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 {{-coap-schc}}.

-Although adoption layers such as 6LoWPAN {{-6lowpan}} or SCHC {{-schc}} offer fragmentation to comply with small MTUs, fragmentation should be avoided in constrained networks, because fragmentation combined with high packet loss multiplies the loss.
+Although adoption layers such as 6LoWPAN {{-6lowpan}} or SCHC {{-schc}} offer fragmentation to comply with small MTUs, fragmentation should be avoided in constrained networks.
+Fragmentation combined with high packet loss multiplies the loss.
 As such, a compression format for DNS messages is needed.

 This document specifies a compressed data format for DNS messages.
 DNS messages are encoded in Concise Binary Object Representation (CBOR) {{-cbor}} and, additionally, unnecessary or